harding/old-docs-history-bitcoin.org/en/developer-guide.md

    hash values for the header until they find a hash value less than or equal to the target threshold.
-If all values within the nonce's four bytes are tested, the time can be changed by one second or the generation transaction (described below) can be changed and the Merkle root updated.
+If all values within the nonce's four bytes are tested, the time can be changed by one second or the coinbase transaction (described below) can be changed and the Merkle root updated.

 #### Transaction Data

 Every block must include one or more transactions.
-Exactly one of these transactions must be a generation transaction which should collect and spend any transaction fees paid by transactions included in this block.
+Exactly one of these transactions must be a coinbase transaction which should collect and spend any transaction fees paid by transactions included in this block.
-All blocks with a block height less than 6,930,000 are entitled to receive a block reward of at least one newly-created satoshi, which also should be spent in the generation transaction.
-A generation transaction is invalid if it tries to spend more satoshis than are available from the transaction fees and block reward.
+All blocks with a block height less than 6,930,000 are entitled to receive a block reward of at least one newly-created satoshi, which also should be spent in the coinbase transaction.
+A coinbase transaction is invalid if it tries to spend more satoshis than are available from the transaction fees and block reward.

-The generation transaction has the same basic format as any other transaction, but it references a single non-existent UTXO and a special coinbase field replaces the field which would normally hold a script and signature.
+The coinbase transaction has the same basic format as any other transaction, but it references a single non-existent UTXO and a special coinbase field replaces the field which would normally hold a script and signature.
 In version 2 blocks, the coinbase parameter must begin with the current block's block height and may contain additional arbitrary data or a script up to a maximum total of 100 bytes.

-Because they contain the special coinbase field, generation transactions are commonly called coinbase transactions.

-The UTXO of a generation transaction has the special condition that it cannot be spent (used as an input) for at least 100 blocks.
+The UTXO of a coinbase transaction has the special condition that it cannot be spent (used as an input) for at least 100 blocks.
 This helps prevent a miner from spending the transaction fees and block reward from a block that will later be orphaned (destroyed) after a block fork.

-Blocks are not required to include any non-generation transactions, but miners almost always do include additional transactions in order to collect their transaction fees.
+Blocks are not required to include any non-coinbase transactions, but miners almost always do include additional transactions in order to collect their transaction fees.

-All transactions, including the generation transaction, are encoded into blocks in binary rawtransaction format prefixed by a block transaction sequence number.
+All transactions, including the coinbase transaction, are encoded into blocks in binary rawtransaction format prefixed by a block transaction sequence number.